Secrets, Service Setup & Materializer

 Most secrets are environment variables — they get injected into the agent's process at execution time and never touch your filesystem.
 A handful (like dexie-cloud.json or .env.local) need to live as files inside your project — Trinity writes those into your repo under a managed .gitignore block so they never get committed.
 See The materializer below.

-Open Secrets from the sidebar.
+Open Project Settings → Secrets and pick Shared or Yours.
 You'll see a table grouped by key name.
 A key with two target overrides shows up as one row that expands to reveal the per-target values.

 What each row tells you